What To Do If Your WordPress Site Has Been Hacked

 After completing all of the above steps, review our WordPress Security Checklist to ensure that your WordPress site is now fully protected and secure.

-To view and download a printable copy of our free WordPress Security Checklist, see the tutorial below:
+To view and download a printable copy of our free WordPress Security Checklist, go here:

 The report below contains a summary of the action steps outlined in this tutorial.
 Download and print this document as a preventative measure in case your WordPress site gets hacked or ends up becoming compromised.